juliesymons/juliesymons/GettingStarted.md

 ## Fields

 A *tensor field* is a multidimensional array of multidimensional arrays of numbers of elements.
-The elements are numbers, which can be real or complex, and stored as 32-bit floats, except for the `ColorField` which is a vector field holding three 8-bit color channels (red, green, blue).
-The complex fields have real and imaginary components, which are both floats.

-A *tensor* is a multidimensional array.
-The dimension of a tensor's array is called the tensor's *order*.
-An order-0 tensor is called a scalar and contains a single number.
-An order-1 tensor is called a vector and contains one or more numbers.
-An order-2 tensor is called a matrix.
-The one after that is just called Tensor3 in CCT.
-This is currently the highest order supported by CCT.

-Thus a *tensor field* is a multidimensional array of tensors.
-This field can have zero, one, two, or three dimensions.
+In other terms, a *tensor field* is a multidimensional array of tensors, where a *tensor* is a multidimensional array.

+The field can have zero, one, two, or three dimensions.
+For example, a *ScalarField* has 0 dimensions and a *VectorField* has 1 dimension.

 Types of fields:
 * ScalarField